You Are the Field

 There is one quality that every good anthropologist shares, and it is the quality most needed for this work: humility.
 The humility to be surprised by what you find.
 The humility to hold your conclusions lightly.
 The humility to remain a student of something — your own life — that you will never fully exhaust.

 And legibility, in the end, is freedom.
-When you can read your own map, you know where you are.
-You know how you got here.
-And you can choose — with more clarity than you may have thought possible — where you want to go.
+When you can read your own map, you know where you are, you know how you got here, and you can choose — with more clarity than you may have thought possible — where you want to go.

 The Personal Soulprint